Thulile18/shopping-list/README.md

  Project Description:

-A shopping list management app built with React, TypeScript, and Redux, where users can register, log in, and organise their shopping into categorised lists (e.g. Groceries, Electronics).
-Each list can contain multiple items with a name, quantity, and image.
-Users can search, sort, and filter both their lists and items, and share a list with others via email, a shareable link, or their device's native share options.
+A shopping list management app built with React, TypeScript and Redux, where users can register, log in and organise their shopping into categorised lists (e.g. Groceries, Electronics).
+Each list can contain multiple items with a name, quantity and image.
+Users can search, sort and filter both their lists and items and share a list with others via email, a shareable link or their device's native share options.
 User passwords are encrypted before being stored and decrypted on login.

  Tech Stack: